Saudi Arabia's Information

-In 1937 (near Riyadh) large oil reserves were discovered, and today, the country is the world's largest producer and exporter of oil.
+In 1937, (near Riyadh) large oil reserves were discovered, and today, the country is the world's second largest producer and largest exporter of oil.

 Saudi Arabia (to its credit) still uses much of the profits from that industry to improve the infrastructure of the country and the lives of its people.

-As an example; with an overall lack of rain and fresh water, it successfully (and very expensively) constructed the world's largest desalination plant on the shores of the Persian Gulf
+As an example; with an overall lack of rain and fresh water, it successfully constructed the world's largest desalination plant on the shores of the Persian Gulf.

 The Kingdom of Saudi Arabia, the largest country in the Middle East, is 95% desert, including the Rub' Al Khali, the biggest mass of sand on the planet.

-As a strictly Muslim land and home to both Medina and Mecca (Islam's holiest cities) each year an estimated two-million Muslims take part in the Hajj pilgrimage.
+As a strict Muslim land and home to both Medina and Mecca (Islam's holiest cities) each year an estimated 2 million Muslims take part in the Hajj pilgrimage.

 The Hajj is one of the five pillars, or duties, of the Islamic faith, requiring all able-bodied Muslims to make the journey to Mecca, the birthplace of the prophet Mohammed, at least once in their lifetime.